Samples From SEO Analysis Reports

-Following are several samples from SEO reports performed by Lori's Web Design, looking for design flaws, bad backlinks, misuse of the title tag, duplicate content issues, lack of description tags, over optimization and improper use of the nofollow tag, all of which can affect ranking in search engines.
+Following are several samples from In-Depth SEO Analysis Reports performed by Lori's Web Design, looking for design flaws, bad backlinks, misuse of the title tag, duplicate content issues, lack of description tags, over optimization and improper use of the nofollow tag, all of which can affect ranking in search engines.

 Paid Traffic and Link Gathering Penalty

 You mentioned you posted articles to multiple sites, self-submitted 100 links to directories per month, secured 200 social backlinks, paid for submission to 500 directories, self-published to multiple blogs plus paid for traffic.
 All of these together would have drawn a big red flag to Google, as it knows how to detect when the owner of a site is the only one gathering links.
 This is likely what dropped your rank and it usually results in a penalty lasting several months.
 Just keep adding pages to your site and it should eventually improve in ranking.

 Title Tag is Most Important